How To Enable NGINX Status Page

 1. Check if NGINX status page is enabled

-Otherwise you will need to compile NGINX from source along with status module.
+The status page module needs to be included during NGINX installation.
+For this purpose, you will need to compile NGINX from source along with status module.
+It cannot be added once NGINX is installed.
 Here are the commands to compile NGINX with –with-http_stub_status_module

 # wget http://nginx.org/download/nginx-1.13.12.tar.gz